Dover to Cape Wrath FAQ

 Please ensure that your bike is fully serviced & in good working order before the start of the trip.

-If you are riding a mountain bike then it is advisable to use slick tyres or if you are using a lightweight racing bike it would be better to use a wider tyre if possible as the route does include narrow lanes & some roads have a lot of pot holes.
+If you are riding a mountain bike then it is advisable to use slick tyres or if you are using a lightweight racing bike it would be better to use a wider tyre if possible as the route does include narrow lanes & some bumpy sections of road that can have pot holes.
 Tyre inflation & rubber composition is important & a tyre width of 25cm or more is recommended for this tour.
 Please ensure that you have hard wearing tyres with plenty of tread.

 You are going to cycle 1000 miles so it is important that your bike won’t let you down.
 You may want to fit new brake blocks, tyres & inner tubes before you start the ride & also bring 3-4 spare inner tubes, pump, puncture repair kit & multi-tool to carry with you each day.
 It is essential that you are able to fix a puncture.

-It is also advisable to have lights from & rear lights on your bikes & try to be a visible as possible.
+It is also advisable to have front & rear lights on your bikes & try to be a visible as possible.

 Can I Hire a bike from you?
-It is advisable to use your own bike if possible however we realise that it is not always possible to use your own stead so you may wish to hire one.
-We have two types of hybrid bike available.
-You may choose the Dawes Discovery 301 which costs £100.00 for the tour or you may wish to upgrade to the Dawes Galaxy Plus at £150 or the Dawes Super Galaxy at £200.00 for the tour.
+It is advisable to use your own bike if possible however we realise that it is not always possible to use your own steed so you may wish to hire one.
+We have a range of touring and road bikes available starting from £100

 What gear should I take?